The Peak Magazine : Race to the Top

 This existential streak underpins almost everything the entrepreneur does, from his punishing work schedule to the improbably lofty goals he has set for the hotel business he and his two half brothers, Harry and David Tan, founded just over a decade ago.

-Yet, this number is far from the 1,000 hotels that Fang wants to open over the next decade.
+Yet, this number is far from the 1,000 hotels that Fang wanted to open over the next decade.
 It is not a target born of hubris but, rather, his belief in the power of the Chinese consumer and a hyper- accelerated timetable for success he has set for himself.

 “I’ve always wanted to do exciting things, and you have only so much time in life.
-I could have picked anything to do in life, but I picked an area where I can grow as fast and as big as possible,” says the Beijing-based hotelier, 47, who oversees the strategic direction of the group as its president and, soon, its executive chairman.
+I could have picked anything to do in life, but I picked an area where I can grow as fast and as big as possible,” says the Beijing-based hotelier, 47, who oversaw the strategic direction of the group as its president and, soon, its executive chairman.
 He describes his role in the company as the guy who invests and finds the money.
 Not surprisingly, he is also the “more ambitious and pushy one” among his brothers, he admits.

 Fang’s need for speed was apparent early on in his career, when the pace of his first job at an oil-trading operations company failed to feed his already-burgeoning ambition.
 It was the ’90s, and for anyone who wanted to grow an enterprise in double quick time, there was only one way to do it: Enter technology.